The CEFA Early Learning Methodology

 Classes include presentations, group activities, planning, and exams.

-At CEFA Early Learning, we value professional growth for each individual.
-Our Infant Toddler Scholarship Program is a unique program exclusively offered to CEFA teachers to promote higher education for our full-time employees, and offers up to $1,500 in tuition reimbursement towards infant toddler training through an accredited BC Institution.
+At CEFA Early Learning Schools, we value professional growth for each individual.
+Our Infant Toddler Scholarship Program is a unique program exclusively offered to CEFA teachers.
+It promotes higher education for our full-time employees, and offers up to $1,500 in tuition reimbursement towards infant toddler training through an accredited BC Institution.